decretist/Dissertation/Chapter2/chapter2.markdown

 urban merchant or professional, rather than a member of the landed aristocracy, since his wealth is in a form sufficiently liquid to be readily convertible into cash bribes.

-[62] In terms borrowed from informatics, the distinction is between tree-structured data in which internal nodes have only sibling pointers, and tree-structured data in which internal nodes have both sibling and parent pointers.

 <div align="center">
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.